 Spatial Audio X3

 These are Spatial Audio’s top-of-the-line speakers and cost a whopping $9,000.
-[Spatial Audio Website] All Spatial’s current models appear to hold their value pretty well on the used markets, so it was a big outlay and an even bigger gamble – there was no guarantee that they’d work well in my difficult listening space.
-In the same weekend, I sealed the deal on the Spatial X3’s, I also sold and delivered my Dunlavy SC-III’s to their new owner on the way to collecting the X3’s…..hence there was no easy way back.
+[Spatial Audio Website] All of Spatial’s current models appear to hold their value pretty well on the used markets, so it was a big outlay and an even bigger gamble – there was no guarantee that they’d work well in my difficult listening space.
+On my way to collecting the X3s I also delivered my Dunlavy SC-III’s to their new owner, so there was no easy way back to the Dunlavy if things didn’t work out.

 Spatial Audio X3 Specs (From manufacturer’s website):